 Paint the pumpkin with white acrylic paint.
 I like the shine of the glossy paint but you can use either glossy or flat.

+This is the most important part of making your unicorn pumpkin!
 I tried making horns out of paper, foam and clay and liked the clay one best.
 Baking clay works great because you don’t have to wait as long for it to harden.

 Roll out clay into a long snake-like shape, rolling it out so that it gets thinner at one end.
 Starting with the thicker end, coil it into the shape of a horn.
 If you use baking clay, bake according to directions.